 The U.S. Department of Labor requires that employers give their employees notices of certain laws and regulations by displaying readily observable posters in the workplace.
 Employers must use official DOL posters that are available online.
 Posting requirements vary by statute and not all employers are required to post a specific notice.
 The DOL Poster Advisor helps employers determine which posters apply to their business, and it allows the posters to be downloaded for free.
-The Poster Advisor can be found at http://www.dol.gov/elaws/posters.htm.
 Some states also require posters to notify employees of state laws.
 Check with the State Department of Labor for information on state requirements.